devusSs/steamquery-v2/README.md

 -du to disable update checks
 -v  to print build information
--a  to run the app in analysis mode (checks for potential errors)
+-a  to run the app in analysis mode (checks for potential errors) -sc to skip checks regarding last updated and error cell on Google Sheets
 ```

 ## Why does this program need my Steam API key?